-I began my time with NCI Gosport in early 2011 and was immediately drawn to the enthusiasm of the volunteers.
+I began my time with Gosport NCI in early 2011 and was immediately drawn to the enthusiasm of the volunteers.
 The fact that most of the people were probably 15 years older than me was really of no consequence.
-The sense of teamwork and organisation appealed to me, especially as it was on my patch, having sailed in the Solent for the past 25 years.
+The sense of team work and organisation appealed to me, especially as it was on my patch, having sailed in the Solent for the past 25 years.

-It seemed appropriate to have our meetings at the Coastguard building overlooking the sea in Lee-on-the-Solent, but you got the feeling that the NCI were not equal partners of the professionals
+It seemed appropriate to have our meetings at the Coastguard building overlooking the sea in Lee on Solent, but got the feeling that the NCI were not equal partners of the professionals based on the floor above our meeting room.
+Anyhow this was about to change, when we were informed that the Coastguard building would have to be vacated as part of the MCA 'modernisation'.